responsible-gold/pro-wallet-integration-decumentation/use_cases/transactions/Readme.md

 ### Using the SDK

-To perform a transfer invoke the `performTranfer(...)` method in a `QentaClient` instance, supplying an `accountId`, `recipient` and an `amount` in USD Dollars.
+To perform a transfer invoke the `performTranfer(...)` method in a `QentaClient` instance, supplying an `accountId`, `recipient` and `amount` in USD Dollars.

-You must ensure the `account` where you're going to take the money from has enough balance or an error will be result.
+You must ensure the `account` where you're going to take the money from has enough balance or an error will result.

-The method required the `TransferRequest` object.

 ```java
 import java.math.BigDecimal;